Using wood for aging cheese

 Other areas go as far as to require the boards to be held at pasteurization temperatures and times before reuse.

 which is the spruce tree group.
-I have also seen folks including Larch in this group.
+We have also seen folks including Larch in this group.

-Wood and especially pine and fir harvested in the summer will be wet and full of moisture, yeasts, and bacteria that will cause a cheese to age poorly.
+Wood, especially pine and fir, harvested in the summer will be wet and full of moisture, yeasts, and bacteria that will cause a cheese to age poorly.
 But harvested in winter this will be drier and more suitable for cheese aging.
-Some cheese makers such as in the caves at Roquefort will dry the wood for several season before using.
+Some cheese makers, such as in the caves at Roquefort, will dry the wood for several season before using.

-These are some of the woods I have had experience with.
-If you have used other and would like to comment please contact me email@example.com:
+These are some of the woods Jim has had experience with.
+If you have used other and would like to comment please contact him at firstname.lastname@example.org:

 Spruce: is very open surface and a positive aromatic quality from the resins